One-to-one quantum simulation of a frustrated magnet with 256 qubits: Numerical Methods and Noise Model

-\SIcaption{\textbf{Measurements of DC magnetisation of TmMgGaO$_4$.} \textbf{a,} DC magnetisation $M^z_{\mathrm{DC}}(\Delta_z/J_1)$ measured at decreasing $T=5,4,3$ and $2$K; \textbf{b,} differential DC susceptibility $\chi^z_{\rm DC}$. } \end{SIfigure} \SIsection{Convergence and resource estimation for TDVP methods} In this section we assess the performance and limitations of MPS simulations for the dynamics considered in this work.
-We start by discussing the convergence of the TDVP simulations of the quasi-adiabatic protocol used for ground-state preparation across the quantum phase transition at $N=100$ (\EDFig{fig:noise_study}). \SIFig{fig:mps-scaling} shows the bond-dimension dependence of two observables: the magnetization $M^z_{\rm QPU}(\Delta_z/J_1)$ in panel~\textbf{a} and structure factor $S^{zz}_{\rm QPU}(\mathbf{q}_{1/3})$ in panel~\textbf{b}.
+\textbf{Convergence and resource estimation for TDVP methods} In this section we assess the performance and limitations of MPS simulations for the dynamics considered in this work.
+We start by discussing the convergence of the TDVP simulations of the quasi-adiabatic protocol used for ground-state preparation across the quantum phase transition at $N=100$ (Fig.~\ref{fig:noise_study}).
+Fig.~\ref{fig:mps-scaling} shows the bond-dimension dependence of two observables: the magnetization $M^z_{\rm QPU}(\Delta_z/J_1)$ in panel~\textbf{A} and structure factor $S^{zz}_{\rm QPU}(\mathbf{q}_{1/3})$ in panel~\textbf{B}.
 For both observables we show simulation results obtained with increasing bond dimensions, starting from $D=128$, doubling up to $D=512$, and finally $D=700$, as larger bond dimensions (e.g.\ $D=1028$) could not be accommodated within the 40~GB GPU memory.
 The insets of both panels show the relative difference between the simulations of a given bond dimension and the $D=700$ results.
 As the bond dimension is increased, the mean magnetisation exhibits clear convergence, indicating that the bond dimensions considered here are sufficient to accurately capture this observable.
 Increasing the bond dimension modifies the short-time diabatic oscillations of $M^z_{\rm QPU}$ and slightly shifts the magnetisation in the $1/3$ plateau region toward lower values.
 In contrast, convergence is less evident for the structure factor.
 Nevertheless, a systematic decrease of $S^{zz}_{\rm QPU}(\mathbf{q}_{1/3})$ with increasing bond dimension (about $10\%$ between $D=256$ and $700$) is clearly visible at low $\Delta_z/J_1$, highlighting its greater sensitivity to residual truncation effects.
 Although TDVP at $D=700$ remains computationally demanding and still not fully converged, these trends are essential for interpreting comparisons with experimental data.
-For this reason, and for computational tractability, all noisy TDVP simulations presented in \EDFig{fig:noise_study} are performed at $D=256$.
+For this reason, and for computational tractability, all noisy TDVP simulations presented in Fig.~\ref{fig:noise_study} are performed at $D=256$.